IMHitesh/InstagramSwift4/README.md

         })
     }

 **Note:** For non publish application, It will give a 20 photos.
-After successfully reviewed by instagram developer team it will give a all photos.
+Once app reviewed by instagram developer team it will give a all photos for specific user.